-The Board of Regents met Wednesday in Cedar Falls, discussing Clery Act crimes, athletics revenue and professional development reports.
+The Board of Regents met Wednesday in Cedar Falls, Iowa, at the University of Northern Iowa and discussed Clery Act crimes, athletics revenue, professional development reports and more.

 “We’ve seen a downward trend in both sexual assault and fondling cases in the last couple of years,” Newton said.